 = note: `#[warn(unused_must_use)]` on by default

 The code in Listing 13-14 doesn’t do anything; the closure we’ve specified never gets called.
-The warning reminds us why: iterator adapters are lazy, and we need to consume the iterator here.
+The warning reminds us why: Iterator adapters are lazy, and we need to consume the iterator here.

 To fix this warning and consume the iterator, we’ll use the collect method, which we used with env::args in Listing 12-1.
 This method consumes the iterator and collects the resultant values into a collection data type.